SFDR Sustainability-related disclosures

 Designated reference benchmark

 The MSCI ACWI Metals and Mining Index is not constructed with the consideration of environmental characteristics, and no separate ESG reference benchmark has been specified by the Investment Manager.
-The Investment Manager calculates the avoided carbon emissions profile of its financial performance benchmark to compare it to the avoided emissions profile of the Fund.
-This is used to assess the promotion of one of the Fund’s environmental characteristics.
+The Investment Manager calculates the avoided carbon emissions profile of its financial performance benchmark to compare it to the avoided emissions profile of the Sub-Fund.
+This is used to assess the promotion of one of the Sub-Fund’s environmental characteristics.

 No sustainable investment objective